Dog Selling Scams – Buyers beware!!!!

 All dogs bred from our kennel were sold with a strict contract, preventing people to just switch ownership without our knowledge.
 Our prices is the normal going rate for a KUSA registered Neapolitan puppy in SA.
 If you find advertisers that advertise for half the price and indicates that the pups are KUSA registered etc...be warned – if it sounds too good to be true, then it is NOT true.
 Basically 99% of all Neapolitans in SA were imported by us.
 During the past 4-5 years, to prevent severe inbreeding, we started neutering the pet puppies at an early age.
 Previous years we have not done that and some of our dogs ended up in the hands of backyard breeders who will breed anything as long as they can produce puppies to sell.
 Buying from a NON KUSA registered breeder, you put the breed and yourself at risk for lots of issues.
 This is a specialised breed and you need to make sure to buy from a reputable, KUSA registered breeder ONLY!
 The Kennel Union Of SA (KUSA), is the only registration body in SA who is acknowledged worldwide.
-If your dog is not KUSA registered, you cannot show your dog as well.
+If your dog is not KUSA registered, you have an unregistered dog and cannot show your dog as well.

 Herewith a few tips before buying: